 Whenever we need a hole or many holes punched in a flat plate we use our computer controlled Iron Worker.
 The ironworker can be programmed to punch up to three different hole types at a time in varying locations on a plate using a moving XY axis.
 Just about every single plate that has holes in it is made on this machine.
 We also have two other ironworkers.
 All three machines have the added capability to cut rod and angle and snip small portions of steel.

-We also have a 200-ton Hydraulic computer controlled press brake.
-This machine has programmable bend angles and back gauge lengths to make long, precise angle bends.
-It can bend a piece of steel 10’ long as thick as ¾”.
+We also have a 200-ton and a 250-ton Hydraulic computer controlled press brakes.
+These machine have programmable bend angles and back gauge lengths to make long, precise angle bends.
+They can bend a piece of steel 10’ long as thick as ¾”.
 For the 2008 season we added a new computer controlled pipe bender that can more accurately bend our current line of hoops as well as give us the added capability of bending 2” diameter hoops.

 The Landing at Station Square in Pittsburgh, PA is a 42-slip marina built in 2005 to act as a boat landing for patrons of the restaurants and attractions at Station Square.
 The entire marina was built in our plant and shipped in sections by truck to Pittsburgh.
 The frame is our galvanized steel truss frame system.
 The main walkways are 8’ wide and the fingers are 4’ x 20’.
 The marina is held in place with nineteen 12” diameter pilings.
 The slips are 26’-6” wide allowing for 12’ wide boats side to side.
 The overall area of the marina is about 38,000 square feet.
 The total length and width of the marina is 347’ x 103’.